clamytoe/kitchenware_classifier/README.md

 ## The data

 The dataset is pretty big so I did not include it here.
-You can download it fromt the competition page.
+You can download it from the competition page.

 In order to get things to work right the first time, extract it's contents into the `kitchenware_classifier/data/` folder.